YukiCyn/Revengue_Of_Mythic/README.md

 # Revenge_Of_Mythic_Build
-Build for COMP305 team project
+Build by Team Eternal Rift